NHSDigital/dtos-cohort-manager/application/CohortManager/README.md

 First, insert a database password in compose.yaml and Set-up/database/db-setup-entrypoint.sh, and enable host networking mode in docker desktop settings >> Features in development.

-To run the system locally, in the root directory, run `docker compose up`, this will run all of the functions.
+To run the system locally, in the CohortManager directory, run `docker compose up`, this will run all of the functions.

 Other useful commands: